itsYali/TaskTrackerProject/Installation.md

      ```

 3. **Start the Server**:
+   - *If you don't know your device's IP address, you can find it by running:*
+     ```bash
+     hostname -I
+     ```
    - Use PHP’s built-in server to start the application:
      ```bash
-     php -S 0.0.0.0:8000 -t web
+     php -S <raspberry-pi-ip>:8000 -t web
      ```
+   - Replace `<raspberry-pi-ip>` with the actual IP address of your Raspberry Pi
    - This will make the application accessible on your Raspberry Pi’s IP address (e.g., `http://<raspberry-pi-ip>:8000`)
-   - You can find the IP address by running:
-     ```bash
-     hostname -I
-     ```

-4. **Access the Webpage**:
+5. **Access the Webpage**:
    - Open your browser on your local machine and navigate to:
      ```
      http://<raspberry-pi-ip>:8000